Comcast Data Breach $117.5M Settlement — File by August 14, 2026

 What is the Comcast Class Action About?

-You may be part of a new $117,500,000 open class action settlement reached with Comcast over allegations tied to an October 2023 cybersecurity incident that may have exposed customers’ personal information.
+You may be part of a $117,500,000 class action settlement reached with Comcast over allegations tied to an October 2023 cybersecurity incident that exposed customers' personal information.
+The settlement is now open for claims at comcastbreachsettlement.com, with a claim filing deadline of August 14, 2026.

-The class action lawsuit alleged that hackers exploited a vulnerability and accessed certain Comcast internal systems between October 16 and October 19, 2023, and that information was likely acquired before the incident was fully mitigated.
-Comcast denies wrongdoing, and the Court must still approve the proposed settlement before any benefits are paid.
-Stay tuned by bookmarking this page.
+The class action lawsuit alleged that hackers exploited a vulnerability and accessed certain Comcast internal systems between October 16 and October 19, 2023, and that information was acquired before the incident was fully mitigated.
+Comcast denies wrongdoing but agreed to the $117.5 million settlement to resolve the case.

 What is the Total Settlement Amount?

-The class action settlement would require Comcast to establish a $117,500,000 Settlement Fund.
-According to the notice language in the case, the fund is intended to cover cash payments, reimbursement for certain documented losses and lost time (if approved), and the cost of identity defense and restoration services, along with notice and administration costs and any Court-approved attorneys’ fees, expenses, and service awards.
+Comcast agreed to establish a $117,500,000 Settlement Fund.
+The fund covers cash payments to class members, reimbursement for documented out-of-pocket losses and lost time, the cost of identity defense and restoration services, notice and administration costs, and any Court-approved attorneys' fees, expenses, and service awards.

 Who Is Included?